mstibbard/stibbard.io/src/routes/learning/sveltekit-env-variables.md

 ```
 ...
 .env
-.env.local
 ```

 Because these are kept out of version control, it is common to pair every `.env` file with a `.env.example` file showing what it should contain.
+The example file should be version controlled.

 ## What does a .env file look like?

 An environment variable file is plaintext.

-Below is a mockup of `.env.local` and `.env.local.example` for a simple application using supabase and stripe.
+Below is a mockup of `.env` and `.env.example` for a simple application using supabase and stripe.

-_.env.local_
+_.env_

 ```
 VITE_SUPABASE_URL=https://abcdefg.supabase.co